Designing a React Stimulus

 Example 1 is a stimulus from the graphical perception experiment.
 This example will demonstrate how to pass data from the config file to the stimulus.

-Example 2 is a stimulus for the click accuracy test.
-This example will demonstrate how to retrieve user answers from the React component.
+Example 2 is a Stroop color experiment.
+This example will demonstrate how to retrieve user answers from the React component using the reactive response type.

 Example 1: Graphical Perception Experiment

 The React component stimulus should be put into the src/public/your-exp-name/assets folder.
 As stated in other tutorials, we suggest always making an assets directory inside your experiment directory for the best organization possible.
-In our example, we name the experiment "demo-cleveland," so we put this code into src/public/demo-cleveland/assets/BarChart.tsx.
+In our example, we name the experiment "example-cleveland," so we put this code into src/public/example-cleveland/assets/BarChart.tsx.
 Please replace it with another experiment name.

-We have a few reusable components and hooks available in the src/public/demo-cleveland/assets/hooks and src/public/demo-cleveland/assets/chartcomponents folders, which are required in this demo.
-These reusable components and hooks helps creating charts using D3.js in React.
+We have a few reusable components and hooks available in the src/public/example-cleveland/assets/hooks and src/public/example-cleveland/assets/chartcomponents folders, which are required in this demo.
+These reusable components and hooks help creating charts using D3.js in React.
 You may copy them to your own experiment folder.

 Please note, there is a "parameters" prop in the BarChart component.
 This is used to pass data from the config file to the React component.
 In this example, we pass two data arrays to the BarChart component.
 One is the data array contains 5 objects, each object has a name and a value.
 The other is the selectedIndices array, which contains the indices of the data array that we want to highlight with dots.